nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 title: User Guide
 ---

-TalentHub is a desktop app designed for **Celebrity Talent Managers**, to help with the **management of celebrity and relevant industrial contacts**.
+Welcome to TalentHub, an all-in-one desktop application designed to help you, a **Celebrity Talent Manager**, with the management of your celebrities and their relevant industrial contacts.

 TalentHub is optimized for use via a **Command Line Interface** (CLI) while still having the benefits of a **Graphical User Interface** (GUI).